Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/inheritance.md

 ## Concept

-**Inheritance** is a mechanism for basing one object or a class on another object or class when the two objects or classes include similar implementations of their behaviors.
+**Inheritance** is the mechanism of basing an object or a class on another object or class, retaining a similar implementation.

 --

-Properties and methods of one object or class are automatically "passed down" to the objects or classes that inherit from it.
+The properties and methods of one object or class are "passed down" automatically to the objects or classes that inherit from it.

 ---